-I was diagnosed with breast cancer in Split, Croatia, one year ago today.
-Recently, I had a biannual checkup with a medical oncologist in northern Thailand.
-Tests show no “evidence of disease.”
+I was diagnosed with breast cancer in Split, Croatia, in our third year of retired budget travel.
+Another biannual checkup with a medical oncologist in northern Thailand showed no “evidence of disease.”
 I am filled with gratitude!
+And, also inspired to share a mental health message with people.

-As many cancer survivors do around their “cancerversary”, I took an inventory of my triumphs and challenges in the past year.
+As many cancer survivors do around their “cancerversary”, I took an inventory of my triumphs and challenges in the time since my diagnosis.
 I asked myself: am I living the life I want?
 The answer was: yes and no. If I died tomorrow, what would I regret not doing yesterday?
 That question tells me what I should be doing today – now.

 For me, part of the answer is I’d like to do some creative writing.
 So in recent weeks, I have made an earnest and consistent effort to do it.
 If it goes nowhere other than to friends’ screens, that’s OK.
 I get enjoyment from writing fiction (and nonfiction).
 I’m grateful for those who have taken time to read a few short stories and offer feedback.